Solar active region scaling laws revisited: Active region population synthesis: a recipe

 while $r_J$ is a random variable with a distribution described by Student's $t$-distribution of $3.7$ degrees of freedom, and $\sigma_J$ is obtained from

 or alternately from

 in which case a $t$-function with 2.9 degrees of freedom is to be used.

 For applications where an accurate representation of the tails of the distribution matters, accounting for the skewness by suppressing [amplifying] the positive [negative] tail of the distribution may be considered.
-With this correction, the distribution will correctly represent the majority of non-Hale ARs with the exception of the excess of anti-Hale regions (comprising $\sim 1\,\%$ of all ARs).